 ASEAN documents, statements and meeting schedules can be viewed at www.aseansec.org

 The Chair of ASEAN is rotated among the ASEAN countries on an annual basis, and acts as host of the Summit and key ministerial meetings.
-The Chair of ASEAN for 2012 is Cambodia, to be followed by Brunei in 2013.
+The Chair of ASEAN for 2013 is Brunei, to be followed by Myanmar in 2014.

 The ASEAN Secretariat, based in Jakarta, Indonesia, coordinates, initiates and implements ASEAN activities.
 The Secretariat is headed by the Secretary-General of ASEAN, who is appointed for a five-year term and accorded ministerial status.
-Dr Surin Pitsuwan, former Minister of Foreign Affairs of Thailand, assumed the post of Secretary-General of ASEAN on 7 January 2008.
+Le Luong Minh, former Vice Minister of Foreign Affairs of Vietnam, assumed the post of Secretary-General of ASEAN in January 2013.

 Australia's Relationship with ASEAN

-The Leaders of Australia and ASEAN member states have previously met at the ASEAN-Australia-New Zealand Commemorative Summit in 2004 in Vientiane, Lao PDR, and at the ASEAN-Australia meeting in 1977 in Kuala Lumpur, Malaysia.
+A leader’s level ASEAN-Australia Commemorative Summit is due to take place at the EAS in Myanmar in 2014.
+The Leaders of Australia and ASEAN member states have previously met on three occassions, including at the ASEAN-Australia Summit in 2010 in Hanoi, the ASEAN-Australia-New Zealand Commemorative Summit in 2004 in Vientiane, Lao PDR, and at the ASEAN-Australia meeting in 1977 in Kuala Lumpur, Malaysia.
 Links to the Statements for these meetings are attached below.

 Australia's development cooperation partnership with ASEAN has been a key feature of our relationship since 1974.
-Australia has committed A$1.16 billion in development assistance to ASEAN countries for 2012-13.
-One vital element of this partnership is the ASEAN-Australia Development Cooperation Program (AADCP).
-Phase II of AADCP, signed in 2009, is an A$67 million program designed to help ASEAN realise its goal of an economic community by 2015.
-Further information on Australia's development assistance to the region can be found on the AusAID website.
+Vital elements of this partnership include the ASEAN-Australia Development Cooperation Program (AADCP).
+Further information on Australia's development assistance to the region can be found in Australian Aid.